sfomuseum/go-www-geotag/README.md

 	https://github.com/sfomuseum-data/sfomuseum-data-architecture.git
 ```

 The `wof-sqlite-index-features` tool does all the work of building the database but the `-iterator-uri` flag specifies where and which data to include in the database.
-In this example we are specifying that the data will come from a Git repository and that records with a `wof:placetype` property of "neighbourhood" or "microhood" _or_ any `sfomuseum:placetype` property be included:
+In this example we are specifying that the data will come from one or more Git repositories and that only records with a `wof:placetype` property of "neighbourhood" or "microhood" _or_ any `sfomuseum:placetype` property should be included:

 ```
 git:// \